 - That a deaf child in an inclusive class may lack attention from the teacher as the number of pupils in the regular classes is normally high due to free primary education. - That due to the broad regular curriculum, adaptation to fit the needs of those who are deaf might be difficult. - That because schools in Kenya are ranked according to the mean scores obtained in national examinations, regular head teachers may be uncomfortable with the deaf for fear of lowering their mean scores based on the low expectations also expressed by Johnson et al (1989).
-The group claims that in the past some schools for the deaf were denied examination registration of candidates by the district education officers for fear of lowering the schools mean scores.
+The group claims that in the past some schools for the deaf were denied examination registration of candidates by the district education officers for fear of lowering the schools mean scores. - That although deaf people have now and again cited difficulty in learning a second spoken language there is fear that once a deaf child is placed in a regular classroom he/she will be forced to take Kiswahili, a second language in the national examinations. - Those teachers in special schools have negative attitudes towards learning Kenyan

-- That although deaf people have now and again cited difficulty in learning a second spoken language there is fear that once a deaf child is placed in a regular classroom he/she will be forced to take Kiswahili, a second language in the national examinations. - Those teachers in special schools have negative attitudes towards learning Kenyan Sign language.
-This results in incompetence in the medium of instruction and once placed in a regular classroom, they may find it difficult to convey the curriculum content effectively. - That parents have the rights to choose where their children learn and since many of the parents still view deafness as a curse, they might find it difficult to have their children share classes with their deaf counterparts. - That Kenya has acute shortage of sign language interpreters.
-It may be very difficult to supply adequate interpreters in regular schools in Kenya to assist the deaf. - That lack of social and academic interactions due to language barrier may lead to isolation and loneliness on the part of the deaf.
+Sign language.
+This results in incompetence in the medium of instruction and once placed in a regular classroom, they may find it difficult to convey the curriculum content effectively.

-CHAPTER THREE
+- That parents have the rights to choose where their children learn and since many of the parents still view deafness as a curse, they might find it difficult to have their children share classes with their deaf counterparts. - That Kenya has acute shortage of sign language interpreters.
+It may be very difficult to supply adequate interpreters in regular schools in Kenya to assist the deaf. - That lack of social and academic interactions due to language barrier may lead to isolation and loneliness on the part of the deaf. - Those deaf children who would otherwise get educational financial support in schools for the deaf would loose the same because donors do not support regular schools. - That this is a move towards normalization in disregard to the linguistic and cultural difference that exists between the deaf and the hearing.

-METHODOLOGY
+CHAPTER THREE METHODOLOGY

 This part of the study was concerned with the way the study was conducted.
 It gave a detailed explanation of the methods of data collection and analysis.
-It also talks about the geographical area, population sample, and the strategy to be used in the sampling process.
+It also talks about the research approach, geographical area, population sample, and the strategy to be used in the sampling process.

-3.1 Research approach
+3.1 Research approach/Philosophy